post-MESH lab

 Gabriele D'Amato is a joint PhD student at the University of L’Aquila (Italy) and at Ghent University (Belgium).
 He obtained his MA in Italian Studies at the University of Bologna (Italy), with a thesis in literary theory (supervisor: Prof. Federico Bertoni).
 His PhD project, supervised by Prof. Federico Bertoni and Prof. Marco Caracciolo, examines multiperspective narratives across media, exploring different forms and functions of multiperspectivity in contemporary fiction through cognitive and transmedial narratological tools.
 He is particularly interested in questions of transmediality, theory of the novel, and narratology.

-Ciarán Kavanagh is an FWO Postdoctoral Researcher at Ghent University, Belgium, where he is pursuing a three-year research project entitled "Science Fiction and Seriousness."
+Ciarán Kavanagh is a postdoctoral researcher at Ghent University, Belgium, where he is pursuing a three-year research project entitled "Science Fiction and Seriousness."
 His reader-oriented research focuses on how the concept of seriousness is formed and debated in science fiction’s discursive cultures.
 He is the author of the forthcoming Refiguring Reader Response: Experience and Interpretation in Contemporary Fiction (University of Nebraska Press).

 Shannon Lambert is a postdoctoral researcher at Ghent University, Belgium.
 Her work on topics like science and narrative, environmental affect, and the nonhuman in literature has been published in journals such as American Imago, ISLE, and SubStance.
-She is author of the forthcoming Science and Affect in Contemporary Literature: Bodies of Knowledge (Bloomsbury).
+She is author of the Science and Affect in Contemporary Literature: Bodies of Knowledge (Bloomsbury 2024).

 Jonas Vanhove is a PhD student at Ghent University working on his PhD project "Narrative, Metaphor and Metamorphosis: The Ecological Potential of Contemporary Children’s Literature," which explores the formal and stylistic affordances of children’s literature as it grapples with the imaginative challenges posed by the Anthropocene.
 He obtained an MA in Comparative Modern Literature summa cum laude, was awarded a special research fund by Ghent University, and is currently the recipient of an FWO fellowship.
 His interests are children’s literature and childhood, ecocriticism, and cognitive literary theory.
 His first article, on visual depictions of temporality in children’s picture books, will be published open access in October 2024.